Decoration of Merit

 The Decoration of Merit is an important military decoration for bravery in the Netherlands.
 The medal was established by the Dutch minister of defence, Wim van Eekelen, on 16 April 1987.
 The award was created by ministerial decree and is therefore a medal of the Netherlands Ministry of Defence and not a royal decoration.

 Defence ministries in Germany and the Czech Republic award similar decorations.
 This way chivalric orders keep their exclusivity.

-The ministerial decree requires four criteria for granting:
+The 1987 ministerial decree stated four criteria for granting in silver or gold: